-The Faculty has seven honorary officers.
+The Faculty has eight honorary officers.
 They provide strategic leadership and act as ambassadors to promote and develop the work of FPH.
 The President and Vice President are elected by the membership.
 All other officers are elected by the Board.
 The officers serve a three-year term of office and, all but the President, are eligible to stand for re-election for a second term of two years.

 Maggie is head of school and public health transformation at Health Education England, South West region, consultant in healthcare public health at Public Health England’s South West Centre and visiting professor at the University of the West of England.
 Her personal research interests include health inequalities, sustainability and the impacts of the wider determinants of health.
 She is also passionate about education and training and sees this as a key element of FPH’s responsibilities.

 Email – firstname.lastname@example.org

 John was a regional director of public health for five years, and has also been a director of research and development in NHS trusts and chief executive of the charity UK Biobank.
 He is currently director of health improvement at Public Health England and brings considerable experience of strategic leadership, management and communication to the role of FPH vice president.

 Giri is deputy regional director for Public Health England’s Midlands and East region, a post he has held since 2013.
 He is also the region’s professional appraisal lead.
 He has worked as both a DPH and deputy RDPH and has served FPH as an examiner and faculty adviser.
 Giri brings experience of working in both large and small organisations and in supporting colleagues cope with the winds of change that batter the health and care system on a regular basis.